-Depending on the grade and student needs, two of the programs we use are Orton Gillingham (OG) and University of Florida Literacy Institute (UFLI).
-OG is a direct, multisensory, structured and prescriptive way to teach literacy when reading, writing, and spelling does not come easily to students such as those with dyslexia.
-OG is a phonetic, alphabetic, morphemic, syntactic, semantic approach to teaching.
+OG is a direct, multisensory, structured, and prescriptive way of teaching literacy when reading, writing, and spelling do not come easily to students, such as those with dyslexia.
+OG is a phonetic, alphabetic, morphemic, syntactic, and semantic approach to teaching.

 UFLI is an explicit and systematic program that teaches students the foundational skills necessary for proficient reading.
 It follows a carefully developed scope and sequence designed to ensure that students systematically acquire each skill needed and learn to apply each skill with automaticity and confidence.

-Reading ComprehensionReading comprehension is supported in small groups consisting of 5-8 students.
-In lower grades we focus on strategies such as picture clues, vocabulary development, predictions, sequencing, and retell.
-In upper grades, students work on skills such as summarizing, finding the main idea/ supporting details, and determining the theme of a story.
+Reading comprehension is supported in small groups consisting of 5-8 students.
+In lower grades, we focus on strategies such as picture clues, vocabulary development, predictions, sequencing, and retell.
+In upper grades, students work on skills such as summarizing, finding the main idea/supporting details, and determining the theme of a story.
 Students may be moved in and out of these groups based upon data, the specific skills being covered, and reading growth.